PaulZC/IridiumSBD/documentation/README.md

 ## Qwiic Iridium (I2C) Pass Thru

-If you want to communicated directly with the transceiver, so you can explore the AT command set manually, this is trivial when using serial.
+If you want to communicate directly with the transceiver, so you can explore the AT command set manually, this is trivial when using serial.
 For the Qwiic Iridium, two new methods allow you to parcel up your commands, send them to the transceiver via I2C, and unparcel the replies:
 - **passThruI2Cread** allows you to read serial data directly from the 9603N without going through the higher level library methods.
 - **passThruI2Cwrite** allows you to write directly to the transceiver as if you were connected via serial.